RsyncProject/rsync/rsync.1.md

     When symlinks are encountered, recreate the symlink on the destination.

+    By default, rsync generates a "non-regular file" warning for each symlink encountered when this option is not set.
+You can silence the warning by specifying ``--info=nonreg0``.

 0.  `--copy-links`, `-L`

     When symlinks are encountered, the item that they point to (the referent)